keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

 [Campus Map](/files/continuity-files/CampusMap.jpeg){: .btn }

 ## Calendar of Events/Tasks
 This can include subscription renewals and important dates or events in the office.
+* See WorkFlowy Calendar for a more detailed calendar.

 Fall Semester:
 * In the fall semester, around the beginning of September, you will need to request graduation data and new student data from the IT department.
+   * Hopefully a report will be set up that is ongoing so you will not have to request one.
 * Gathering Chapel
    * This chapel is one of the first chapel services of the fall semester.
 It highlights Southeastern's desire to GO and is the place where we introduce our lineup for mission trips to the students.
    * You will help develop a form for this service and do whatever the director asks of you for this chapel.
 * HubSpot Renewal
-   * HubSpot renews on the 9th of November for 2023 to 2024.
+   * HubSpot renews on the 9th of November.
 This is subject to change if we decide to renew early.
 You need to be aware of this date because you will be in charge of aiding the renewal process and communicating with HubSpot.
+(Currently, our HubSpot Subscription runs out November 2026.)

 Spring Semester:
 * Global Missions Week